farcrycore/plugin-social/README.md

 ### HTML for the UI

 The social login buttons and the login/signup via email forms can be placed in your webskin of choice.
 These forms below are examples which work with the default configuration options in the `fcsocial` JS library.

 #### Login buttons/form

+This example HTML is provided by the plugin in the `farLogin/displayLoginDialog.cfm` webskin.
+You can override it in your project or place it in your own webskin to customise it.

+The default login page can be accessed via `/login`.
+You can customise the rendering of the login page body itself by overriding the `farLogin/displayTypeBody.cfm` webskin.

     <h1>Social Sign In</h1>
     <a class="btn" onclick="$s.facebookLogin();" style="background-color: #3b5998;"><i class="fa fa-fw fa-facebook-square"></i>&nbsp;Sign In with Facebook</a>